Small Business Taxation Tips In Australia

 What Is A Small Business?

-Small business tax deductions available
+Small business tax deductions are available

 2. Bad Debts

-3. Borrowed Money
+3. Money That Was Borrowed

-4. Business Travel
+4. Travel for Business Purposes

 6. Fringe Benefits